What is foresight and why do it?

 Current Dahrendorf Foresight Project (DFP) and workshop

-The project is centered around a two-day scenario workshop, which will take place in Berlin on October 24 and 25.
-20-25 participants from across Europe and from a variety of backgrounds, including the public sector, think tanks and academia are expected to attend.
-The workshop will be led by two professional foresight analysts Oliver Gnad and Thomas Mehlhausen.
-The outcome will be a set of alternative medium-term futures for Europe´s security in 2030, with a focus on actionable indicators and policy options.
+The project is centered around a two-day scenario workshop, which took place in Berlin on October 24 and 25.
+23 participants from 12 countries participated, including from 8 EU member states, the United States, Russia, Qatar und Japan.
+A variety of backgrounds was represented, including the public sector, think tanks, international organisations and academia.
+The workshop was led by two professional foresight analysts Oliver Gnad and Thomas Mehlhausen.
+The outcome, which is currently being finalized, will be a set of seven alternative medium-term futures for Europe´s security in 2030, with a focus on actionable indicators and policy options.
 We aim at publishing these scenarios in a pan-European outlet that specifically targets decision-makers and thus contributes actionable indicators and policy options to the EU’s deliberative process.
 The scenarios will also be presented and discussed with leading experts and policy-makers in Brussels, London and Berlin in the spring of 2019.